microaeris/ahris.github.io.v2/_posts/articles/2016-02-25-gradient-domain-fusion.md

     </figure>
 </center>

-To really understand what was going on, we tried messing with the various parameters in the linear program.
-The first image is what happens when we don't use y gradient constraints (error of 151.2625), the second doesn't use x gradient constraints (error of 159.6582), and the last gif shows the image solved with various seeding intensities.
+To really understand what was going on, we messed with the various parameters in the linear program.
+The first image is what happens when we don't use y gradient constraints (error of 151.2625), the second doesn't use x gradient constraints (error of 159.6582), and the last gif shows the image solved with various starting intensities.
 The intensities start at 1, resulting in the darkest image, to .05, which results in the lightest image.
-The error values were were largest around 1 and .05 and were smallest around .5.
+The error values were largest around 1 and .05 and were smallest around .5.
 This is because the true intensity of the first pixel of the image is `0.4745`.

 <center>
     <figure>